Every couple wants their wedding day to be a fairy tale, so why not celebrate your marriage in a castle?

 For couples who have always dreamed of a stylish and elegant wedding by the sea, Pennsylvania Castle could be just the ticket.

 Once you’ve said your vows, take to the lawns for drinks and canapés or head inside for music and dancing.

-There are a range of licensed ceremony areas, including an outdoor space, plus a range of packages.
+There is a range of licensed ceremony areas, including an outdoor space, plus a range of packages.
 How about opting for the twilight wedding package for a relaxed and intimate celebration?

 Find Out More

 READ MORE: The Best Newly Opened Venues

 Clearwell Castle, situated in the Forest of Dean, is the perfect fairy tale setting for your wedding.

 There’s a 75ft long aisle for your grand entrance, a ballroom that boasts beautiful leaded glass windows and a vaulted cellar bar where you and your guests can relax for the evening reception.

 If that wasn’t enough, the gorgeous grounds feature a croquet lawn and bandstand, making it the perfect backdrop for your wedding photographs.

 In addition to the castle's bedrooms, the venue provides 24 additional rooms at The Wyndham Barn & Lodge located only a short stroll away.